 Do gradient-based interventions satisfy the \hyperlink{control condition}{\texttt{control} condition}?
-How does updating $h(s)$ affect the information $h(s)$ bears about properties $Y \neq Z$?
+This depends on whether updating $h(s)$ affects the information $h(s)$ bears about properties $Y \neq Z$.
 This is largely an empirical question, but there is clearly nothing that prevents a gradient-based intervention from significantly affecting the information $h(s)$ bears about properties $Y \neq Z$.

 Can we do better?
 If we look at the definition of the \hyperlink{control condition}{\texttt{control} condition} we note that what we want is to preserve the predictions of probes $g_{Y}$ for $Y \neq Z$, even as we intervene on $h(s)$ to change the predictions of $g_{Z}$.
 With a gradient-based method, there's a natural way to do this, namely \textit{build this extra condition directly into our loss term}.
-For each input $s$, I write the initial (pre-update) activation $h(s)$ as $h^{(0)}(s)$.
+For each input $s$, I write the initial (pre-update) activation vector $h(s)$ as $h^{(0)}(s)$.
 Then an example of a loss term for target label $p(s)$ with respect to $g,g_{1},...,g_{n}$ after $k$ gradient-based updates to $h(s)$ could be:

 where $\lambda_{Y}$ is a hyperparameter weighting the relative importance of property $Y$.
 After the first update to $h(s)$, these extra loss terms will work to penalise updates to $h(s)$ which shift the predictions the probes $g_{Y}$ for properties $Y \neq Z$.
 So we can see these extra loss terms as capturing exactly the way the \hyperlink{control condition}{\texttt{control} condition} was defined.